bkendall/duo_verify/php/README.md

 This sample code relies on functions available starting PHP 5.1.2.
 You will need to be able to call `hash_hmac()` with a SHA1 digest.

 # Running
 Run `duo_verify.php` (e.g. from the command line `php duo_verify.php`) after you configured the file (See above).
-It call you, give you a pin, and then ask you for the pin.
+It will call you, give you a pin, and then ask you for the pin.
 It will poll the call status throughout the phone call.

 # Need Help?
 Please see the Duo Verify documentation: